andreas-barnensbibliotek/moodstocks-phonegap-demo-app/ios/README.md

   <plugin name="MoodstocksPlugin" value="MoodstocksPlugin" />
   ```

-6. Update your API key and API secret in `MoodstocksPlugin.m` (see point 4 in section `Test the demo`).
+6. Update your API key and API secret in `MoodstocksPlugin.m`.

-7. Construct your application by using different web technologies, refer to `index.html` in our sample project if you are not sure how to use the plugin.
+7. Construct your application (a.k.a the `www` folder) by using different web technologies.
+Refer to `index.html` in our sample project if you are not sure how to use the plugin.

 7. Build and run the application on your device.